 What are the steps to becoming a British Council PSGN school and where will an interested school meet you ?

+There are 5 easy steps to becoming a British Council partner school.
+These steps are explained below:

-Step 1: You send us a letter of expression of Interest to become an associate school on your schools letterhead.
+Step 1: You send us a letter of expression of Interest saying you wish to become and attached school.
+The letterhead/letter must include your physical location address and the name of the management/board of your school.

-Step 2: We acknowledge your letter and communicate the requirements to you.
+Step 2: We will acknowledge your letter, send you an application form and communicate the list of infrastructural and process requirements that must be put in place in your school.

 Step 3: You fill the required application form earlier sent to you, and fulfill the requirements in your school premises and invite us for inspection after making inspection fee payment.
+Inspection fee is 121,250 as at August 10th 2018.
+Any changes will be communicated to you before invoicing you.

 Step 4: We inspect your premises and certify it okay, or ask you to make additional changes if required.
 We would take photographic evidence during our visit and may ask you to send further photographic evidence if you were required to make additional changes.
 We may also decide to make another visit to your facility if needed.
+If all requirements and exceptions were not fulfilled/rectified after 2visitations, you will be required to make another inspection visit fee.

-Step 5: Once all of the requirements have been fulfilled, Cambridge will evaluate your application alongside our inspection report and you will be issued your associate center number and letter to certify you as an associate school.
+Step 5: Once all of the requirements have been fulfilled, Cambridge will evaluate your application alongside our inspection report and you will be issued your associate center number and approval letter to certify you as a cambridge associate school and also member of the British Council Partner Schools Global Network (PSGN).

-You can begin to take Cambridge exams on your premises and have access to all the great benefits that come with being an associate school.
+You may then begin to take Cambridge exams on your premises and have access to all the great benefits that come with being an associate school.

-What are the prospects of having Cambridge and other renowned Universities opening campuses in Nigeria as we have in many developing countries like India, Malaysia, Dominican Republic and other countries?

-There are currently no prospects as Nigerian University Commission (NUC) have banned the setting up of distance learning campuses in Nigeria.
+What address do we send the Letter of Expression of Interest to become as associate schools to?

+You can send scanned copy of your expression of interest letter to:

+PSGN-Abuja@Ng.britishcouncil.org for schools in Abuja and environs,

+PSGN-Lagos@ng.britishcouncil.org for schools in Lagos and environs,

+PSGN-PH@ng.britishcouncil.org for schools in Port Harcourt and environs.

+Alternatively you may also send the letters by post or deliver by hand to our offices across the country.
+Our office addresss are as below:

+Abuja: Plot 3645, IBB Way Maitama, PMB 550, Garki, Abuja, Nigeria. :Attention Schools Team.

+Lagos: 19, Thompson Avenue, Ikoyi.
+Lagos

+Port Harcourt: 127 Olu-Obasanjo road GRA Phase 2, Port Harcourt, Nigeria

+Kano: 24 Lamido Nassarawa GRA, Kano, Nigeria